Chlamydia

 Ignoring chlamydia can lead to some pretty serious health issues, especially in women.
 The mildest of these is cervicitis, which is an inflammation of the cervix, and the worst-case scenario is pelvic inflammatory disease (PID).
 This painful infection of the uterus can damage the fallopian tubes and leave a woman infertile.

 In some cases, women with untreated PID suffer a ruptured organ in much the way an appendicitis sufferer might.
 This can be fatal.
-Contracting chlamydia during pregnancy may also be linked to early miscarriage and premature birth.
+Chlamydia infection in pregnant women may also be linked to early miscarriage and premature birth.

 How do I protect myself from contracting chlamydia?